Vintageinfo – All About Vintage Lighting

 Diabolo

 Diabolo is the name given to the shape of the lampshade.
-The diabolo lampshades were very popular in the 1950s.
-You can find several examples here on Vintageinfo.
+The diabolo lampshades were very popular in the 50s.
+You can find several examples on Vintageinfo.

 In the eighteenth century, the diabolo became known in England and France.
 The term “diabolo” was made up by French engineer Gustave Phillippart, who developed the modern diabolo in the early twentieth century and he was re-released.
 Since then, he has been widespread.

-There are many types of diabolo lamps.
+Many types of diabolo lamps exists.
 Some say the first design for a lamp was by the French designer Pierre Guariche.